 From 17 July, overseas travellers forced into mandatory hotel quarantine in Perth will be billed AUD 2,520 or AUD 5,040 for a family of four.

 Travellers will be charged the same flat rate regardless of the hotel they are assigned to, with the WA Government currently using Holiday Inn, Intercontinental, Mercure, Novotel, Westin and Hyatt Regency.

 Any passenger arriving on or after 17 July will be required to pay for their own quarantine, regardless of when they booked their flight.

 Full or partial payment exemptions will be available for Australian citizens or permanent residents experiencing genuine hardship but applicants will be expected to provide evidence that they are unable to meet their existing financial obligations.

-No international passengers are allowed into Melbourne effective 1 July 2020 until 24 October 2020.
+No international passengers are allowed into Melbourne effective 1 July 2020 until at least 21 November 2020.